jacksimmons/morse-vs-horse/README.md

 # Morse vs. Horse
 A Unity game being made in line with monthly deadlines.

+# The Game
+Transmit messages between cities using morse code (telegraph).
+Beat the existing postal service (the pony express), or the telegraph industry will go bust.

 # How to play
 Extract project folder then open it with Unity Hub.
 Or execute a build under Builds.